FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ```
 Update the `secretbirthdaysapp/views.py` to account for these new routes.

-1. Add imports for our settings, the `FusionAuthClient`, and Django’s shortcuts.
+1. Add imports for our settings, the `FusionAuthClient`, and Django's shortcuts.
 Your imports section should look as follows.

 ```python
 from django.conf import settings